XiangJinyu/xiangjinyu.github.io/src/content/posts/2025-ai-thoughts.md

 ### The behavior design formula for AI products: B = MAP

-Borrowing BJ Fogg’s behavior model (Fogg Behavior Model), I believe AI product design also follows the formula $B = MAP$:
+Borrowing BJ Fogg's Behavior Model, I believe AI product design also follows the formula $B = MAP$:
-**Behavior (behavior) = Motivation (motivation) × Ability (ability) × Prompt (prompt)**
+**Behavior = Motivation × Ability × Prompt**

-1.  **Motivation (user motivation)**: why does the user want to use your AI at this moment?
+1.  **Motivation**: why does the user want to use your AI at this moment?
 Is it to fix an urgent Bug (high motivation), or just to kill time and chat a bit (low motivation)?
 AI products often fall into the trap of “showing off,” while ignoring the user’s most basic motivations—saving effort, saving time, or getting emotional comfort.
-2.  **Ability (user ability)**: this corresponds to **simplicity (Simplicity)**.
+2.  **Ability**: this corresponds to **simplicity**.
 Many AI products currently demand too much from users (e.g., requiring complex Prompts).
 A great product should **grant users ability**, not **consume users’ ability**.
 If using your product requires users to first study a “prompt engineering guide,” then Ability is too low.
 Ideally, lower the operational threshold to near zero, so users feel they have become stronger.
-3.  **Prompt (product prompt)**: the guidance, buttons, or notifications the product provides at the right moment (Context), reminding users “you can use AI to solve this problem now.”
+3.  **Prompt**: the guidance, buttons, or notifications the product provides at the right moment (Context), reminding users “you can use AI to solve this problem now.”

 The task of an AI product manager is: when Motivation (M) is sufficient, maximize users’ Ability (A), and provide precise Prompts (P) to trigger the behavior.